You need help caring for a loved one, and you’re considering in-home care. So, how much will home care services cost? Here’s a brief overview.

 What Is the Hourly Cost of Home Care Services?

 The price of home care depends on several factors.
 If a region has a high cost of living, caregiving costs more.
-For example, in 2021, the average cost of home care in Massachusetts was $30 an hour.
-However, in West Virginia, the price was closer to $19 an hour.
 The types of services make a difference too.
 Generally, caregivers and homemakers are less expensive than home health aides (HHAs), because HHAs have additional training.

 What Is the Yearly Cost?